Recovery · Soft Tissue

 MODERATE VALUE

 Useful for athletes with ankle mobility restrictions or high running volume.
 Cross one leg over the other to increase pressure.
-Include the peroneals (lateral calf) for athletes prone to ankle sprains or lateral instability.
+Include the peroneals for athletes prone to ankle sprains or lateral instability.

 Lats / Upper Back